Joseph Stallaert

-Joseph Stallaert (19 March 1825, Merchtem - 24 November 1903, Ixelles) was a Belgian painter and art educator.
+Joseph Stallaert (19 March 1825 – 24 November 1903) was a Belgian painter and art educator.
 He is known for his scenes from antiquity executed in a Classicistic and Academic style going back on the French models of Louis David.

 Life

 Joseph Jean François Stallaert was born on 19 March 1825 in Merchtem, a small town in the Flemish-speaking part of Brabant.
 Although a merchant, his father was very interested in literature and drama.
 With the encouragement of his father his favorite reading at age 12 were Dutch-language translations of Virgil and the Bible.
 His paternal grandfather was a Flemish poet and his brother, Charles Stallaert, became a Flemish-language writer.
 His family moved in 1838 to Brussels where his parents were merchants.
 They originally destined Joseph for a career in business and at the age of 15, he joined a trading firm, where he earned 100 francs a month.
 The person he was apprenticed to was the uncle of the landscape painter Edmond De Schampheleer, who discovered Stallaert's artistic ambitions.
 De Schampheleer arranged for him to take lessons in the studio of François-Joseph Navez, a Belgian Neoclassical painter who had studied under Louis David and was known for his portraits and genre scenes.

 After his father's death, Joseph openly declared his intention to become a painter.
 In 1839, he enrolled at the Royal Academy of Fine Arts in Brussels and, in 1841, he formally became a student of Navez with whom he studied about 4 to 5 years.